-Mistakes by doctors can have significant and/or negative consequences for their patients that can span from a small injury to death.
+Mistakes by doctors can have significant and negative consequences for their patients that can span from small injury to death.
 Even if such a mistake was made in good faith, the law provides that the injured party can recover money damages from the negligent physician.
-Other lawyers are “afraid” to take on this type of case, but we aren’t other lawyers.
+Other lawyers are “afraid” to take medical malpractice cases, but we aren’t other lawyers.

 Nurses, much like doctors, make mistakes.
 Improper observation, bed sores, and giving a patient the wrong medication are just a few examples.
 If a nurse injures a patient, even accidentally, they can be liable for malpractice.
-This can happen in a variety of ways: knocking something heavy onto the patient, burning the patient, or even leaving a sponge inside the patient after surgery.
+This happens in a variety of ways like burning the patient or leaving a sponge inside the patient post-surgery.
 Don’t hesitate to call us if you or a loved one are a victim of this type of professional negligence.

 Hospital injuries can occur from any number of causes, and you don’t necessarily have to be a patient to get one.
-If, as a visitor, you slip, fall, or get hurt as a result of unfit conditions, you have the power and the right to file a case against the hospital.
+As a visitor, if you slip, fall, or get hurt as a result of unfit conditions, you have the power and the right to file a case against the hospital.

 Hospital Wrongful Death

 Medical, nursing, and hospital accidents tend to have more serious consequences for the victim than other sorts of negligence and accident cases.
-In many instances, the injury can be fatal due to the neglect or mistakes of doctors, nurses, or the hospital itself.
-If you have lost a loved one due to medical errors, contact J. Murphy Firm right away.
+The injury can be fatal due to the neglect or mistakes of doctors, nurses, or the hospital itself.
+If you have lost a loved one due to medical errors, contact The J. Murphy Firm.